Express. Exuviate. Expire. Exhume. Exalt. Ego Death & Equanimity

 The only one I feel compelled to touch on briefly is the use of psychedelics.

 Plant medicines and other entheogens are certainly having a moment, and writing about one’s experiences with them is almost de rigueur within the entrepreneur space.7

-My aim here is not to discuss psychedelic usage, but while guided application of entheogens has been a large and essential feature of my experience this past year, it is one of several, and not the most important.
+My aim here is not to discuss psychedelic usage, but while guided application of entheogens–including but not limited to my ayahuasca ceremony–has been a large and essential feature of my experience, it is one of several, and not the most important.

 Beneficial though they are, they’re still drugs, illegal in most places.
 For that reason, I have concerns (and perhaps a few obligations) regarding how any of this might be interpreted.8

 So, in brief: entheogens are, in this context, a tool.
 Nothing less, nothing more.

 Possibly the most powerful tool in the acute sense, psychedelics do dissolve the Ego in a manner of hours.
 It happens quickly and ends quickly.
 It’s impactful, but my experience has led me to consider all of the variables of these journeys: intensity, duration, frequency, and accumulation.

 Going to “the other place” changes you.
 The more often you go, the deeper you go, the longer you stay, and the total amount of time spent there all matter and factor in.

 A single experience is eye-opening and makes you aware of the presence of your Ego in a way few other things do.